12 Animals That Go Through Metamorphosis

 by pete. #hwcp is licensed under CC BY 2.0

-Moths and butterflies undergo a complete metamorphosis, making them possibly the animals that come to mind when you hear the phrase “metamorphosis.”
+Moths and butterflies undergo a complete metamorphosis, so they may be the animals that come to mind when you hear the phrase “metamorphosis.”

 When they first hatch, moths and butterflies seem significantly different from how they do as adults.